 What I want to do is provide some change management techniques for managing the inevitable change requests in projects.

 It is true to say that traditional project management develops a plan that is then followed – Predictive Project Management.
 This works well for projects that are well defined at the start.
 Change may be seen as an indication of poor planning, and change is often resisted.

-Agile project management – Adaptive Project Management – actually welcomes change.
+Agile Project Management – Adaptive Project Management – actually welcomes change.
 In agile, the requirements are stated before each sprint, and often change.
 A change is an indication that the customer wants something different.
 This means of more benefit, and that can only improve the project.

 Project Planning and Baselines

+I have previously written about formal project monitoring, informal project monitoring and project meetings.
 It is at these events that a change proposal is often raised.
 Without proper monitoring the change will not be identified early enough to act in a correct manner.

 Managing Project Changes

-Once a change is identified, it should be processed in the same manner, no matter who (the chairman or the apprentice) raised it.
+Once a change is identified, it should be processed in the same manner, no matter who (the chairman or the apprentice) has raised it.
 It is a good idea to call them a ‘Change Request’ to remove any preconceived ideas that the change will inevitably be accepted.